When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Do You Need a Prescription for an APAP Machine?

 Because the FDA classifies it as a Class II medical device , you need a prescription to purchase an APAP machine.
-This allows you to discuss your symptoms and diagnosis with your doctor to ensure the most effective treatment.
+Discuss your symptoms and diagnosis with your doctor to ensure the most effective treatment.
 Retailers, including online vendors, require a copy of your prescription.

-Does Your Health Insurance or Medicare Cover APAP Costs?
+Does Health Insurance or Medicare Cover APAP Machines?

 Medicare and many health insurance providers often cover CPAP machines and basic accessories.
 When getting an APAP machine for sleep apnea, however, some carriers may require that you first use a CPAP machine unless your doctor specifically cites why you need an APAP device.
 Insurance companies also typically require a completed sleep study in addition to a prescription.